Salutary Minority Tokenholder Protection Framework

 Executive Summary

 Salutary's Minority Tokenholder Protection Framework establishes institutional-grade governance standards for post-acquisition scenarios.
 Through mandatory pre-funded protections, technical enforcement mechanisms, and transparent operational covenants, we ensure orderly transitions that protect all stakeholders.
-This framework transforms crypto M&A from speculative events into predictable, professionally managed transactions.
+This framework transforms crypto M&A from speculative events into predictable, professionally executed transactions.

 Key Features: